“The author has a voice that is somehow both unique but universally relatable at the same time.”

-“Very interesting perspective on the matter, Carrie, thank you,” Mr. Abell says, and I sit down.
+“Very interesting perspective on the matter, Carrie, thank you,” Mr. Abell says.
 A guy two rows ahead of me turns around in his seat, long enough to give me the stink-eye and let me know he doesn’t appreciate me raising the bar for the rest of the class like that.

 High school lunchrooms take everything bad about high school and concentrate it.
 Tables become exclusive members-only clubs, and God help you if you try to enter without an invitation.

 So here I am, wandering around a lunchroom big enough to hold a football game in, tray of steaming hot meat-based slop and soggy vegetables in hand, searching in vain for a vacant seat and some friendly faces.
 A guy sitting at a table of jocks and cheerleaders waves me over, and I am filled with guarded hope.

 (I’m guessing that it’s a jock/cheerleader table based on the fact a couple of the guys are built like refrigerators.
 You see, unlike high schools as portrayed on TV, jocks and cheerleaders do not constantly wear their uniforms during the school day.
 I mean, come on.)